json-schema-org/JSON-Schema-Test-Suite/README.md

 ### Subdirectories Within Each Draft

-There are currently four additional subdirectories that exist within draft directories.
+There are currently four additional subdirectories that may exist within draft directories.
 They are:

 1. `should/`: Contain tests which the specification designates as recommended behavior, either explicitly or otherwise clearly